dempe/scabbard/README.md

 Specify which files should be fingerprinted during the build.
 Patterns use shell-style wildcards (e.g., `**/*.css`).
-Fingerprinted filenames will include a hash based on file content and all HTML files will have their references updated accordingly.
+Fingerprinted filenames will include a hash based on file content and all HTML and CSS files will have their references updated accordingly.
-Note: only `href` and `src` attributes with quoted values are rewritten.
+Note: only `href` and `src` attributes with quoted values, and `url()` references in CSS are rewritten.
 Any query strings or fragments are preserved.

 **Default**: `[]` (no fingerprinting).